uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 Optimized Model using SVR, with tuned hyperparameters C = 10, gamma = 1.1e-5.
 (1) Training Data (2) Testing Data
 ](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/2-Support Vector Regression/SVR_2.png "Optimized SVR Model"){#fig:SVR_Optimized width="500px"}

 The model is trained with the focus of getting the lowest rmse, while ensuring the rmse of training and testing data is consistent.
 This is to prevent the case of overfitting where the model cannot generalize and fits too closely to the training dataset.
-From figure @fig:SVR_optimized, it can be seen that after hyperparameter tuning, the model is optimized to yield a rmse of ~8.5 MPa.
+From Figure @fig:SVR_Optimized, it can be seen that after hyperparameter tuning, the model is optimized to yield a rmse of ~8.5 MPa.
 The hyperparameters used for this model are C=10, gamma = 1.1e-5.

 <u> Optimized SVR Model (with normalized input variables) </u><br/>
 To further optimize the model, the input variables were normalized.
 Normalization is a technique often applied as part of data preparation for machine learning.
 The goal of normalization is to change input variables to use a common scale, without distorting differences in the ranges of values.